ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

-Another great thing with this bike is it can be ridden as a normal bike if you want – simply removing the battery will reduce the weight to just 12.9kg which is about the same as a regular folding bike.
+Another great thing with this bike is it can be ridden as a normal bike if you want – I’m currently testing the newer Fiido X and it’s very easy to ride without the assist.
+Read the full Fiido X V2 review.

 Type: Electric Bicycle